johnmcfarlane/papers/c++/error-handling.md

 ### Push UB Onto The End User

 The program might be part of a larger system which is internal to a group of developers.
-For example, essential data might be stored in a read-only filesystem which is essential to the system.
+For example, essential data might be stored in a read-only filesystem.
 Loss of this filesystem might be unrecoverable.
 In such a circumstance, why not simply assume that the filesystem is there?
 Why not treat the End User Contract in the same way as a C++ API contract?